NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/Design/Clinical-Scenarios/Direct-to-Lab.page.md

 ### 2. Triages the test request as Awaiting further information (sample/ROD)

-POST of {{pagelink:Task-WGSRareDiseaseTestOrderHold-DirectToLab-Example}}
+PUT of {{pagelink:Task-WGSRareDiseaseTestOrderHold-DirectToLab-Example}}

 ### 1. Requesting Team completes Record of Discussion

-POST of Consent, RoD and update to ServiceRequest to add supportingInfo link:
+POST of Consent, RoD and update to ServiceRequest to add supportingInfo link (in Transaction Bundle):

 (note examples reference incorrect patient but structure remains the same)